CMSgov/beneficiary-fhir-data/README.md

 docker-compose -f docker-compose.bb2.yml exec bb2 ./docker-compose/migrate.sh
 ```

+### Run Scripts

+The `apps/utils/scripts` directory contains bash scripts that simplify running the various components of BFD on a UNIX-like system.
+Refer to the README files in that directory for detailed information about the scripts.

 ### Security

 We work with sensitive information: do not put any PHI or PII in the public repo for BFD.